 • and finally, Ms. Sophie Béjean, Superintendent of the Montpellier School District and the Occitanie Region.

 To ensure the ceremony began on the right foot, Professor Chanques and Usher Eddy Lamou presented our ceremonial mace—a symbolic object of the Faculty—to the audience.
-Resembling the rod of Asclepius, this mace symbolizes the punishment awaiting physicians who fail to uphold the Hippocratic Oath.
+Resembling the rod of Asclepius, this mace symbolizes the punishment that awaits physicians who fail to honor the Hippocratic Oath.

-Next, it was the turn of Professor Valérie Rigau—the youngest member of the Governing Council—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original charter, thereby highlighting its historical and symbolic significance.
+Next, it was the turn of Professor Valérie Rigau—the youngest member elected to the governing board—and Allan Guilley, a medical student and president of ACHEMM (the student association dedicated to the Faculty’s 800th anniversary), to read a translation of the Faculty’s original bylaws, thereby highlighting their historical and symbolic significance.

-These statutes were issued on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
-Since then, the teaching of medicine has never ceased in Montpellier, thereby forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.
+These statutes were promulgated on August 12, 1220, by the legate of Pope Honorius III, Cardinal Conrad of Urach.
+Since then, the teaching of medicine has continued uninterrupted in Montpellier, forging strong ties with the city, as both President Augé and Dean Mondain noted in their speeches.

 A college proud of its past and looking toward the future

 800 years later, the Faculty and its community are proud to celebrate this milestone.
-To mark the occasion, a commemorative plaque was unveiled.
-It is a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.
+To mark the occasion, a commemorative plaque was unveiled—a way to honor the distinguished figures who have shaped our faculty, while continuing to write our history.

 As current events show us, this journey will undoubtedly be full of challenges to overcome!
-Yet these challenges will in no way alter the Faculty’s mission: we will be there to support and train the healthcare professionals of tomorrow.
+These challenges will in no way alter the Faculty’s mission: we will be there to support and train the future healthcare professionals of tomorrow.

 Relive the ceremony

-Below are photos of the ceremony by E. Perra.
-You can also watch the entire ceremony by clicking the link below.
+Below are photos of the ceremony taken by E. Perra.
+You can also watch the entire ceremony again by clicking the link below.

 And to learn more about the events planned for the coming months to celebrate this anniversary in style, visit the official website at 800ans.fr!

-The year marking our Faculty’s 800th anniversary continues with a new fun-filled event!
+The year marking our Faculty’s 800th anniversary continues with a new, fun-filled event!
 Join the team at the Manoir du Crime on Saturday, August 29, for an unforgettable evening full of thrills…

 An event requiring registration

-The first session will be from 4:00 PM to 6:30 PM.
-The second session will be from 8:00 PM to 10:30 PM.
-Dinner will be served from 6:45 PM to 7:45 PM.
+The first session will be from 4:00 p.m. to 6:30 p.m.
+The second session will be from 8:00 p.m. to 10:30 p.m.
+Dinner will be served from 6:45 p.m. to 7:45 p.m.

 Prices:

-Session 1 OR Session 2 with meal: €40
+Session 1 OR Session 2 with meal: 40€

-Session 1 AND Session 2 with meal: €60
+Session 1 AND Session 2 with meal: 60€

-Earlier, we met with AMEO.
-Today, we’re heading to Nîmes and even further afield with the Crocos du Monde association!
+We met AMEO earlier.
+Today, we’re heading to Nîmes and even farther afield with the Crocos du Monde association!

 In a nutshell, what is the Crocos du Monde association?

-Founded in 2007, “Crocos du monde” is the student humanitarian association of the Faculty of Medicine in Nîmes.
-Its goal is to enable medical and midwifery students to get involved in humanitarian work, each in their own way, and to raise awareness of global inequalities.
-The main objective is to organize an international solidarity project carried out each year.
+Founded in 2007, “Crocos du monde” is the student humanitarian association of the Faculty of Medicine’s Nîmes campus.
+Its goal is to enable medical and midwifery students to get involved in humanitarian work—each in their own way—and to raise awareness of global disparities.
+The main objective is to organize an international solidarity project each year.
 Since the association’s founding, the Crocos have already traveled to Morocco, Burkina Faso, and even Togo last summer!

-What activities do you organize throughout the year?
-Could you tell us about them?
+What activities do you carry out throughout the year?
+Can you tell us about them?

-Throughout the year, we hold two major events: fundraisers for our international solidarity project and, starting this year, our local project in Nîmes, which has enabled us to launch social initiatives throughout our city.
+Throughout the year, we hold two major events: fundraisers for our international solidarity project and, starting this year, our local project in Nîmes, which has allowed us to implement social initiatives throughout our city.

 To help fund our trip, we’ve been organizing events at our university since the beginning of the year.
-We’ve already held several bake sales.
-Over the holidays, we raised money by selling wrapping paper and chocolates.
+We’ve already held a few snack sales.
+During the holiday season, we raised money through gift-wrapping booths and a chocolate sale.

 At the same time, the Nîmes project is structured around several initiatives, most of which are carried out in partnership with the French Red Cross in the Gard department, particularly for outreach patrols and visits to nursing homes.